Choosing an Assisted Living Community

 Finding the Right Place

 At GSL, we understand and appreciate the time and research that accompanies this big decision.
-With so many options available, finding a solution tailored to your unique needs and goals can be overwhelming.
+With so many assisted living options available, finding a solution tailored to your unique needs and goals can be overwhelming.
 We’re here every step of the way.
 Here are our top 7 features to consider when researching a new community.
 We also encourage you to think about what is important to you and make your own list of criteria.

 Consider the surrounding community and the activities available nearby.
 Churches, senior centers, shopping, libraries, salons and other organization within the neighborhood could be more accessible in a larger area, but smaller communities may also offer just the lifestyle you're looking for.
 It's also important to consider if the community is near friends and family who could visit often.